klaudiosinani/binstree/readme.md

 - Return Type: `Boolean`

-The method returns `true` if the tree is height-balanced, which implies that its left subtree is balanced, its right subtree is balanced and the difference between heights of left subtree and right subtree is not more than 1.
+Returns `true` if the tree is height-balanced, which implies that its left sub-tree is balanced, its right sub-tree is balanced and the difference between heights of left sub-tree and right sub-tree is not greater than 1.
 In any other case, the method returns `false`.

 ```js
 const {Tree} = require('bstrie');